 Formal or administrative assessment is carried out by the Members of the JS/JSA.
 Each application is checked by two assessors in order to ensure the 4-eye principle.
 The assessment is done against the Formal Assessment grid which is prepared in advance and approved within the application package.
-The finalised and cross-checked Formal grid is printed and signed by the responsible assessors.
+The assessment grids are filled in and cross-checked electronically in IMIS 2014-2020, and after their finalisation they are stored also electronically in IMIS 2014-2020.

 The quality assessment is carried out by external assessors who possess adequate knowledge in the fields covered by the Programme's priorities, so that the Programme bodies can rely on their assessment when making the selection for financing.
 The quality assessment is carried out against the set of criteria, listed in the Quality Assessment grid.
 The decision on selected projects is made by the JMC.